team-thunderfoot/back-to-top/README.md

 ## Options

-• `element:` The CSS class selector for the back-to-top button element.
+• `element:` The back-to-top button element.

 • `activeClass:` The CSS class applied to the back-to-top button when it is active (visible).